googleapis/python-logging/docs/std-lib-integration.rst

 You can set a Transport class by passing it as an argument when :ref:`initializing CloudLoggingHandler manually.<manual handler>`

+Both options can be used over either :doc:`gRPC or HTTP</grpc-vs-http>`.

 .. note::
     :class:`~google.cloud.logging_v2.handlers.structured_log.StructuredLogHandler`